zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Raul says, “You need to put the fruits and vegetabl es on this scale (scale).”
 A “scale” is a device, a machine, that tells you how heavy something is.
 It weighs the thing or the person.
 The verb we use when a per son weighs himself is “step on.”
 “He stepped on the scale to find out how fat h e was.”
 (Or how skinny – let’s be optimistic.)

 Raul says that after you put the fruits and/or vege tables on the scale, you have to find them on the touch-screen.
-The “touch-screen” i s a flat computer screen that, when you touch it, something happens.
+The “touch-screen” is a flat computer screen that, when you touch it, something happens.
 It’s sort of like what we now have – tablets like iPads – where you can touch the screen  and something happens.
 They have these touch-screens with the self-checkou t machines in order to make things quicker.
 You don’t have to type anything wit h a keyboard.

 Claudia says, “You look,” meaning you look for the name of this item, “I’ll start bagging.”
 “To bag” (bag), as a verb, means to put t hings into a container which is